DLeirer/machinelearningbootcamp/README.md

 **Step 0** = go make yourself a tea or a coffee (or a Gin and Tonic, whatever floats your boat), unless you're already an expert with installing packages etc, the following set of instructions is likely to take you a good half an hour.

+### What will you install

+* **Anaconda**: a tool that installs many, very useful, Python packages for scientific programming.
+* **Plotly**: a tool for interactive visualisation.
+* **Keras**: a package to deal with Neural Networks (needed for the second day).
+* **Theano**: one of the tool Keras can use to compute things efficiently.

+you will also download a big dataset we will use on the second day.

+If you already have those tools installed, please go to the end of these instructions and execute the notebook that all those libraries can indeed be imported without problem.

 <!-- ## Quick setup

 If you are already familiar with programming, packages etc., here are the basic steps to complete.
 If you are not so familiar with programming (or encounter a problem), see below for the detailed steps.
 If any of those steps seems strange and or fails, please head to the detailed instructions.